AliMehraji/Documents/posts/securing-node-exporter-metrics.md

 # wrap encoded lines after COLS character (default 76).
 Use 0 to disable line wrapping
 ```

-Create Secret, it has to be in the same namespace as the Prometheus namespace. kubectl apply -f node01-node-exporter-secret.yaml -n prometheus .
+Create Secret, it has to be in the same namespace as the Prometheus namespace.

 ```yaml
 apiVersion: v1